|

 Each sub-argument influences its parent through three independent scores, and all three must be strong for a sub-argument to significantly move a conclusion.
 A claim can be true but irrelevant, relevant but weakly supported, or important but poorly linked to the conclusion it's supposed to prove.
 The scoring system captures these distinctions explicitly.

-• The Truth Score asks: is this sub-argument actually true?
-It's derived recursively from the sub-argument's own foundations.
-For leaf nodes at the bottom of the tree, it comes from Evidence Scores based on study design, sample size, replication, and peer review.
+Truth Score Is this sub-argument actually true?
+For leaf nodes at the bottom of the tree, truth comes directly from Evidence Scores based on study design, sample size, replication, and peer review.
+For higher-level nodes, it's derived recursively from the sub-argument's own foundations.
+Evidence Scores at leaf nodes; recursive aggregation above

-• The Linkage Score asks: if this sub-argument is true, does it actually prove the parent?
+Linkage Score If this sub-argument is true, does it actually prove the parent?
 "Construction causes temporary delays" might be 100% true, but its linkage to "we should never build roundabouts" is weak.
-High truth, low linkage, small contribution.
+High truth, low linkage, near-zero contribution.
+Community and expert review of logical relevance

-• The Importance Weight asks: even if true and relevant, does this factor actually matter to the decision?
+Importance Weight Even if true and relevant, does this factor actually matter to the decision?
 A minor convenience factor shouldn't outweigh a major safety factor even if both are equally well-supported.
+Stakeholder analysis, values frameworks, expert judgment

-• A fourth factor — Independence — prevents correlated arguments from artificially inflating scores.
+Independence Score Are this argument's foundations genuinely independent of the other supporting arguments?
 Four claims built on the same dataset shouldn't count four times.
 Arguments that share underlying evidence have their contributions scaled down proportionally.
+Semantic clustering; source overlap detection

 The Contribution Formula